EducationalTestingService/rsmtool/doc/evaluation.rst

 PRMSE shows how well system score can predict true scores.
 This metric generally varies between 0 (random prediction) and 1 (perfect prediction), although in some cases in can take negative values (very bad fit) or exceed 1 (very low human-human agreement).

-PRMSE for true scores is defined similar to :ref:`PRMSE for observed scored<r2>`, but with true score :math:`T` used instead of the observed score :math:`H`:
+PRMSE for true scores is defined similar to :ref:`PRMSE for observed scored<r2>`, but with true score :math:`T` used instead of the observed score :math:`H`: the percentage of variance in true score explained by the system score.

 :math:`PRMSE=1-\frac{MSE(T|M)}{\sigma_T^2}`